MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOListDesign.md

 ### -WebUrl

-The URL of the site collection where the site design will be applied.
+The URL of the site collection where the list design will be applied.

 ```yaml
 Type: String